 e. appeals by a complainant in student disciplinary proceedings involving allegations of sexual misconduct in which the student conduct officer:

 i. dismisses disciplinary proceedings based upon a finding that the allegations of sexual misconduct have no merit; or

 ii. issues a verbal warning to respondent.

-(9) Appeals of decisions regarding mandatory tuition and fee waivers.

-Brief adjudicative proceedings are informal hearings and shall be conducted in a manner which will bring about a prompt fair resolution of the matter.